J-Gann/medfluencer/README.md

 One basic requirement for a RAG system to operate is the embedding of the dataset.
 As the data contains german as well as english videos, the embedding was done using an english-german sentence transformer: [T-Systems-onsite/cross-en-de-roberta-sentence-transformer](https://huggingface.co/T-Systems-onsite/cross-en-de-roberta-sentence-transformer) loaded from huggingface.
 The implementation can be found in the [index notebook](./medfluencer_index.ipynb) and the resulting embeddings can be found at [./embeddings](./embeddings/).
 To efficiently use the embeddings in a RAG system, they were also uploaded to a vector store called Pinecone.

-To put embedded and indexed dataset to use, two RAG systems were implemented.
+To put the embedded and indexed dataset to use, two RAG systems were implemented.
 One for the videos dataset and one for the comments dataset.
 The implementation can be found in the [RAG notebook](./medfluencer_rag.ipynb).

-The RAG systems were implemented using llamaindex and consists of the following modules:
+The RAG systems were implemented using llamaindex and consist of the following modules:

 1. Retriever: A retriever module that retrieves the most relevant documents from the dataset based on the user query.
 The retriever is configured to use the Pinecone vector store and retrieve the top 20 most similar documents.
 2. Reranking: An english-german cross encoder is used to further filter the top 5 most relevant documents.